githubtraining/write-a-ll-course/responses/13_metadata.md

 ## Step 13: Create course metadata

-**Important:** To ensure you can test this course, the template `name:` **must be different** than the name of this repository.
-The template name is what Learning Lab will name the repository when it is created on the learner's account.
-If the learner already has a repository with that name, it will fail --  so, make it unique.

 ### :keyboard: Activity: Add the course metadata like title and description to the configuration file

 1. [Edit the config file]({{ url }}) (lines 1, 2, and 3) so the comments are gone, and your information is there.